sallu93/Social-media-analysis---Twitter/README.md

-Project report can be found in the file Report.pdf
+Project report can be found in the file "Report.pdf"

 Programming language used: Python